Toodles2You/quake/README.md

 # About

 An experimental fork of Id Software's Quake engine.
-This project spawned from the desire to learn more about the inner workings of *Quake*, *Half-Life*, & other similar titles.

 All of the multiplayer enhancements of QuakeWorld have been merged into the original engine.
 It can run both `progs.dat` & `qwprogs.dat` game code!

-**This is work-in-progress!
-Use at your own discretion.**

 # License